 - Scoop your thick batter into your waiting pan and smooth it out a bit.
 Sprinkle a tablespoon of sugar over the top of your cake batter.

-- Bake for 50 minutes to an hour.
-The cake will be brown on the outside with a definite crust, but you don’t want it to get too dark (like some people).
+- Bake for 45-50 minutes.
+The cake will be brown on the outside with a definite crust.
 Check it with a toothpick to make sure it comes out clean.

 - Run a knife down the sides and use any overhang from your parchment paper to help you remove the cake to a wire rack to cool.
 Serve with jam and cream if you like.